 - Before opening any old bank account, you’re going to want to make sure that it’s the right account for yourself and your financial situation.
 For example, no one wants to pay fees but a free checking account would really benefit those with a tight budget.

 - Sometimes you have to be honest with yourself about your financial habits.
-Perhaps you want to open a money market account for those high interest rates, but you also know you’ll be tempted to make withdrawals.
+Perhaps you want to open a money market account for those high interest rates, but you also know you’ll want to make withdrawals.
 Not only will this lessen your earnings, but you could risk paying even more in extra-transaction fees.
 In that case, perhaps a regular savings account linked to a checking account might be better for you.

 Photo credit: ©iStock.com/MachineHeadz, ©iStock.com/andresr, ©iStock.com/Gang Zhou